-Failure to meet minimum grade requirements, demonstrate academic integrity, exhibit appropriate professional conduct or adhere to safety standards will result in action by the Program Director under the consultation of the faculty and Student Affairs Committee.
-The student may be placed on academic probation with or without a required leave of absence, or the student may be dismissed.
+Failure to meet minimum grade requirements, demonstrate academic integrity, exhibit appropriate professional conduct or adhere to safety standards will result in action by the Program Director under the consultation of the Faculty and Student Affairs Committee.
+The student may be placed on academic probation with or without a customized remediation plan or the student may be dismissed.